natewatson999/node-virustotal/README.md

 * "getFileBehavior" : takes a SHA256 filehash and asks Virustotal for the behavior information of the file with that hash.
 * "getFileNetworkActivity" : takes a SHA256 filehash and asks Virustotal for the network information of the file with that hash.
 * "getClusters" : takes a year, month, and date; and asks Virustotal for the cluster analysis of that data.
 * "getFileFeed" / "getUrlFeed": takes a year, month, date, hour, and minute; and asks Virustotal for the information from said minute.
+* "getNextFalsePositive" : gets the next false positive.
+* "deleteNotification" : Takes a notification ID and deletes it.
+* "search" : Takes a complex query, sends it to Virustotal, and prints the response.
+* "exportRuleset" : takes a ruleset ID, and asks Virustotal for the latest results for stuff that meets this ruleset.

 ### Example
 ```